1mdarwin/drw9/modules/contrib/blazy/docs/README.md

 3. Add the relevant lightbox under **Media switcher** option based on the given CSS class at #1.

-**Important!**
+#### Bonus
+* With [Splidebox](https://drupal.org/project/splidebox), this can be used to have simple profile, author, product, portfolio, etc. grids containing links to display them directly on the same page as ajaxified lightboxes.
+* With [IO](https://drupal.org/project/io), this can be used to have simple and modern Views infinite pagers as grid displays.
+* With the new 2.17 `theme_blazy()` as a replacement for sub-modules `theme_ITEM()` contents, it will be easier to have hoverable product effects like seen at many commercial e-commerce themes.

+#### <a name="views-gotchas"> </a>VIEWS GOTCHAS
 Be sure to leave `Use field template` under `Style settings` unchecked.
 If checked, the gallery is locked to a single entity, that is no Views gallery, but gallery per field.
-The same applies when using Blazy formatter with VIS pager, alike, or inside Slick Carousel, GridStack, etc. If confusing, just toggle this option, and you'll know which works.
+The same applies when using Blazy formatter with VIS/IO pager, alike, or inside Slick Carousel, GridStack, etc. If confusing, just toggle this option, and you'll know which works.
 Only checked if Blazy formatter is a standalone output from Views so to use field template in this case.